Code-Institute-Submissions/Mind-Gym-Project/README.md

   * Code for Services section from "Whiskey drop" lessons and adpated to own project
   * Code for Footer section taken from "My resume" bootstrap mini project and "Love running" and adapted to own project
   * Code for Membership section from "Love Running" lessons and adapted to own project
+  * Code for Contact Form from "Love Running" Lessons and adapted to own project